-There are some easy-to-use, affordable (and/or free) team collaboration tools that can help non-profit teams streamline editing content, keep track of the tasks each team is assigned and give real-time updates on projects.
+There are some easy-to-use, affordable (and/or free) team collaboration tools that can help non-profit teams streamline editing content, keep track of the tasks each team is assigned better manage team spending, and give real-time updates on projects.
 Here are some of the most sought after team collaboration tools.

 The Professional package for $29 USD/month allows you to run 15 projects with 10 GB of storage and unlimited users.